prrao87/topic-modelling/README.md

-# Building a Scalable Topic Model Workflow
+V# Building a Scalable Topic Model Workflow

 ## Latent Dirichlet Allocation
 By far the most popular method to model themes and topics in discrete document corpora, Latent Dirichlet Allocation (LDA) is a generative probabilistic model that represents documents as a distribution over words belonging to a topic.
 In general, topic modelling is an *unsupervised modelling technique* that requires human inspection as well as some level of domain expertise to label the extracted distribution of words as a "topic".
 A key feature of LDA is that it is a "multiple membership" mixture model, meaning that the same words can appear multiple times in different topics.